 Where was I?
 All those months ago when I last filled you in on how my teeth were progressing I felt like I was almost at the end of this momentous tooth journey, but things have changed a lot since then.
 So much so that I feel I need to write a few posts to help you catch up with everything that has happened.

 As you may or may not remember, my top teeth, as far as Invisalign were concerned, were essentially finished.
 There was just one problem though.
 However technically straight they were I still had that revolting front crown that had moved during treatment and which spoiled the effect of all the treatment.
+Invisalign with a crown is more complicated than standard Invisalign.
 You can see it clearly in this picture here.

 So, after a lot of nervous procrastination I took a very big gulp and a large dose of valium and headed off to a prosthedontist to try and get my crown fixed.
 In case that word is new to you- it was to me- a prosthedontist is to crowns, what an orthodontist is to braces.
 Crowns, posts, implants and all that scary stuff are pretty much all they do.
 I asked around for the best prosthedontist in Brisbane, but in the end it came down to who was available- some of these specialists have months and months of waiting list.

 Also, let me tell you these people are not cheap.
-I can’t remember the final bill exactly, but there wasn’t a lot of change from $4000.
+As well as being more technically difficult, Invisalign with a crown adds to the expense too.
+I can’t remember the final bill exactly, but there wasn’t a lot of change from $4000 to get the crown sorted.
 Gulp.
 So I really wanted someone who would do a great job, as at that price, I would only be doing it once.

 Before I went I had several fears.
 First, that they wouldn’t be able to get the old crown off… it had been there since I was 18, I felt like almost twenty years later it must be well and truly stuck.
 I had visions of my tooth being pulled out, and being left with a bloody, unfixable hole in my gum.